 - Buy from a merchant of many things.
 Even without a gift card to obscure the paper trail, we wish many a partner luck figuring out just what a particular Amazon transaction is for (and we often need luck ourselves for that one).

-- Enlist the help of a friend.
+- Enlist the help of a friend or family member.
 Now we’re getting a bit more creative!
 Payment sharing apps like Venmo make it easy to transfer money to a partner in crime, er, sneaky holiday gifting.

 Is it just me or is this starting to sound like the early stages of money laundering?
 We’re talking about holidays, people.
-Birthdays and holidays.
+Birthdays and Christmas gifts.
 Maybe throw anniversaries in there too.

 - Divvy up reconciliation duties.
 YNAB can be used with just one account, but most of us have a handful: a savings account, checking account, and maybe a few credit cards.
 That can be handy here!
 Maybe you reconcile checking and they reconcile the credit card.
 This adds a nice veil to the surprise: out of sight, out of mind!